DrewKnock/PPsurgeon/README.md

 - 👋 Hi, I’m @DrewKnock
-- im trying to learn programming and this will be where my crappy projects will be stored :)
+- im trying to learn programming and this will be where my projects will be stored :)

 <!---
 PPsurgeon/PPsurgeon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.